 There are two ways to check the status of your Social Security Disability application:

 - You can check the status of your application online at the SSA website.
 It takes a minute or so to locate a particular file, but this is the most convenient and fastest way to find out the status of your application.
+You'll need to create a "my Social Security" account online, which should take only a short time.

 - You contact the SSA by phone and speak with a representative.
 They will be able to let you know when your application was turned over to your local Disability Determination Services office.
 Since these offices process your application, talking to one of their representatives will provide you with detailed information regarding the status of your claim.